 Our enthusiastic Noggin volunteers, including 15 accomplished undergraduates from Portland State University and four from WSU Vancouver gathered at PSU, and at Portland’s Velo Cult, and started planning their own outreach during this fall’s Society for Neuroscience conference in Washington DC!

 “Take chances, make mistakes, get messy!” – Ms. Frizzle

 We are indebted to the Society for Neuroscience, which quickly offered free conference admission for our participants, and waived abstract fees for multiple posters!
 Portland State University also stepped up, true to their motto “Let Knowledge Serve the City.”
 The NIH BUILD EXITO program at PSU funded three of our participants, and the popular PSU Neuroscience Club covered airfare for five more.
 Oregon Health & Science University, including the Portland Alcohol Research Center and Department of Behavioral Neuroscience also happily transported their graduate outreach volunteers to SfN…

 And the rest drew on support they raised themselves through their own informed celebrations of public outreach, including the inaugural Noggin Fest at the Alberta Rose Theater!
 This wasn’t a dry, navel-gazing #scitalk conference, with tenured faculty lobbing memorized, jargon-laden elevator pitches at each other to polite applause…

-Noggin Fest featured great bands (with EEG-generated lighting design!), striking #sciart, and talks by postdocs and research scientists, and raised enough money to send EIGHT more students to DC for a week without further institutional support!
+Noggin Fest featured great bands (with EEG-generated lighting design!), striking #sciart, and talks by postdocs and research scientists, and thanks to ticket sales, art sales and beer from Astoria, Oregon’s incomparable Fort George – raised enough money to send EIGHT more students to DC for a week without further institutional support!